-The variety of vacation rentals on offer have majorly increased over the past few years.
+The variety of vacation rentals on offer has majorly increased over the past few years.
 Nowadays, accommodations aim to offer a unique experience adapted to each traveler.
 Likewise, travelers can choose places to stay based on their personal interests and taste.
 Whether it’s a studio apartment, a luxury villa or a simple family house, there is something for everyone.

 And lately, a new travel trend has emerged that offers a huge business opportunity for vacation rental owners: glamping.